NET Framework Logo

 Meaning and History

-The software company started implementing the startup much earlier than the specified release date – around the second half of the 1990s.
-The working version was called NGWS, denoting that the new product is the next generation of Windows services.
-The test copy was already presented at the transitional stage of the millennium: in 2000, testing the beta version of NET 1.0 began.
+The software company began implementing the startup well before the specified release date, in the second half of the 1990s.
+The working version was called NGWS, denoting that it was the next generation of Windows services.
+The test copy was already in place at the transitional stage of the millennium: in 2000, testing of the beta version of NET 1.0 began.
 It became the core of Windows’ ambitious .NET strategy in line with its roadmap.

 The new generation program has received an extraordinary visual identity mark that reflects its theme.
-At the same time, the designers tried to make it understandable for ordinary users, adding attractiveness and brightness to it.
-Now, every time the utility is updated, the logo is updated, so its history is divided into stages.
-At the moment there are three of them.
+At the same time, the designers aimed to make it easier for ordinary users to understand by adding attractiveness and brightness.
+Now, every time the utility is updated, the logo is updated as well, so its history is divided into stages.
+At the moment, there are three of them.

 2002 – 2010

 The emblem is completely textual.
 It contains three fragments.
 The largest is the first, consisting of “net” followed by a dot at the beginning.
 The original combination stands for “dot net.”
-Even though all letters are in lower case, they are very large and bold.
+Even though all letters are lowercase, they are very large and bold.
 This part replaces the graphic element.
-This is hinted at by the connection of the central symbol with the neighboring ones: two short stripes go from the “e” in opposite directions.
+This is suggested by the connection between the central symbol and its neighbors: two short stripes extend from the “e” in opposite directions.
 The bottom stroke points towards “n” and the top stroke towards “t.”
-The intra-letter space is painted in the corporate colors of the software company: blue, green, orange, and red.
+The intra-letter space is painted in the software company’s corporate colors: blue, green, orange, and red.

 The second-largest word is “Framework.”
-Although it is not so large, the distance between the characters is greater, so the text is clearly visible.
-Bold, sans serif characters.
+However, it is not very large, and the character spacing is greater, so the text is still visible.
+Bold, sans-serif characters.
 The third fragment is located above the “net.”
 Microsoft is smaller and thinner than the others.

 2010 – 2015

-Another sign of the visual identity of the software includes two components: a graphic curve and a text.
+Another sign of the software’s visual identity includes two components: a graphic curve and text.
 The hand-drawn element is a double wave or twisted ribbon painted in three shades of blue.
 They alternate: the central stripe is dark, and the outer one is light.
 They also give shadows that add texture and volume to the image.
-On the right in two rows are the words “Microsoft” (top) and “.NET” (bottom).
-In the second one, the letters are uppercase, not lowercase, as was the case in the debut logo.
+On the right, in two rows, are the words “Microsoft” (top) and “.NET” (bottom).
+In the second one, the letters are uppercase, unlike in the debut logo.

 2015 – today

-The updated logo appeared with the launch of the next version of the program.
-The developers tried to modernize it, emphasizing the relevance of the utility, the fundamental difference from the previous versions, and the focus on new opportunities.
-The designers took a square as a basis, where they placed the text part from the previous logo.
+The updated logo was introduced with the launch of the program’s next version.
+The developers tried to modernize it, emphasizing the utility’s relevance, its fundamental differences from previous versions, and its focus on new opportunities.
+The designers used a square as the basis, placing the text element from the previous logo.
 And to make the inscription readable against the neon purple background, they painted the letters white.

 Font and Colors

-Each stage of the reorganization of the visual identity of the digital platform is associated with the improvement of the computer program.
-The first logo was used with versions 1.0 – 3.5 SP1, the second – 4.0 – 4.5.2, the third – 4.6.
+Each stage of the digital platform’s visual identity reorganization is associated with improvements to the computer program.
+The first logo was used with versions 1.0-3.5 SP1; the second, 4.0-4.5.2; the third, 4.6.
 Moreover, the sign changed so drastically that its opening variation is almost nothing like the current one.

-The typeface chosen for the .NET Framework logo is standard print.
-In particular, it is grotesque – smooth, geometric, with narrow lines.
+The typeface chosen for the .NET Framework logo is a standard print typeface.
+In particular, it is grotesque, smooth, geometric, with narrow lines.
 The color scheme consists of red, blue, yellow-orange, green (in the first case), and the violet neon spectrum (in the current version of the logo).